MSchmoecker/Valheim-Pressure-Plate/README.md

 # Pressure-Plate

 ## About
-Adds a pressure plate, which opens and closes doors within a range if a player stands on it.
+Adds multiple variation of pressure plates which open and close doors.
 - Wooden pressure plate: 3 wood, 1 surtling core with the hammer.
 Requires a workbench in range
 - Stone pressure plate: 3 stone, 1 surtling core with the hammer.
+Requires a workbench in range
-Requires a stonecutter in range
+- Crystal pressure plate, 1 crystal, 1 surtling core with the hammer.
+Requires a workbench in range

 ![showcase](https://raw.githubusercontent.com/MSchmoecker/Valheim-Pressure-Plate/master/Docs/Showcase.gif)

 ## Ingame settings

+### Plate settings
 ![config](https://raw.githubusercontent.com/MSchmoecker/Valheim-Pressure-Plate/master/Docs/ExampleGUI.png)
 - Trigger Radius: if a player is inside this range, the plate is pressed
 - Door Radius: all doors inside this radius are opened/closed